European-XFEL/Karabo/doc/library/device_interfaces.rst

   * ``enableBacklashCompensation``: a boolean enabling/disabling the backlash compensation.

 * Homing

   * ``home``: a slot to initiate a homing (sometimes called referencing) procedure.
 The device state changes to ``HOMING``

 * Coupled Motion

-..
-  We should consider rephrasing the master/slave pattern to e.g. parent/child or similar.
-  However, this should be done in parallel on the PLC side...

   * ``coupling``: a 'node' containing all the coupling related parameters.
   * ``isConfigurableAsSlave``: a read-only boolean that tells wheter the motor can be part of